Analyzing Process Data from Computer-Based Assessments: A Tutorial on Preprocessing, Feature Extraction, and Model-Based Inference: Model-based Methods

 Process data generated in technology-rich environments often consist of lengthy and highly variable action sequences, making it difficult to apply standard statistical tools directly.
 A natural approach to managing this complexity is to decompose each sequence into shorter, coherent segments before analysis---a strategy with a long tradition in sequence modeling and natural language processing \citep{hearst1994multi}.
 The subtask identification procedure \citep[SIP;][]{wang2023subtask} adapts this idea to process data by segmenting a long action sequence into a series of shorter, meaningful subsequences---referred to as \textit{subtasks}---thereby reducing dimensionality while preserving the sequential structure of problem-solving behavior.
 The procedure rests on a central observation: actions \textit{within} a subtask tend to be highly predictable, since respondents are executing a coherent local procedure, whereas transitions \textit{between} subtasks are associated with elevated uncertainty, as the respondent may shift focus to any of several possible next steps.
 SIP operationalizes this intuition through three sequential steps: action prediction, entropy-based segmentation, and subtask clustering.

 The first step fits a predictive model for the next action given the respondent's action history.
 Let $\mathbf{s} = (a_1, \ldots, a_T)$ denote the observed action sequence, where $a_t \in \mathcal{A}$ is the action at step $t$ from a discrete action space $\mathcal{A}$ with $M$ possible actions (as defined in Section~\ref{sec:notation}).
-The action history $a_{1:t}$ is first compressed into a $K$-dimensional latent vector $\boldsymbol{u}_t$ by a recurrent neural network \citep[RNN;][]{bengio1994learning}---specifically a gated recurrent unit \citep[GRU;][]{chung2014empirical}, which captures sequential dependencies without an unbounded parameter expansion.
+The action history $a_{1:t}$ is first compressed into a $K$-dimensional latent vector $\boldsymbol{u}_t$ by a recurrent neural network \citep[RNN;][]{elman1990finding}---specifically a gated recurrent unit \citep[GRU;][]{cho2014learning}, which captures sequential dependencies without an unbounded parameter expansion.
+The GRU was adopted following the original SIP formulation of \citet{wang2023subtask}.
+Compared with LSTMs, GRUs have fewer parameters and are computationally more efficient, making them well suited for the relatively short action sequences typical of PS-TRE items.
+Compared with attention-based Transformers, which process the entire sequence at once, GRUs read actions one step at a time in order, which naturally reflects how problem-solving behavior unfolds sequentially.
 The conditional probability of the next action is then given by a multinomial logistic model,

 where $\{\alpha_m, \boldsymbol{\beta}_m\}$ are learnable parameters estimated by maximizing the log-likelihood of observed sequences.

 Once the predictive model is fitted, the second step quantifies the uncertainty of its predictions at each time point via the Shannon entropy \citep{bromiley2004shannon},